jwt-scala/jwt-scala/README.md

 |ES384|ECDSA using SHA-384 algorithm|
 |ES512|ECDSA using SHA-512 algorithm|

-## <a name="which-java"></a>Which Java?

-**Java 6 and 7 support has been removed with version 2.0.0**

-Actually, all sub-projects have two flavours.
-One target Java 8+, using the new Time API and the new Base64 util.
-This is the default one.
-If you are using Java 1.6 or 1.7 (which have both reached end-of-life by the way), you will have to use the "legacy" version of the lib.
-It's exactly the same (in fact, 99% of the code source is shared) except it's using the old Calendar API and the Base64 util from Apache Commons Codec (introducing **one small dependency** in this particular use-case).

 ## Security concerns

 This lib doesn't want to impose anything, that's why, by default, a JWT claim is totally empty.
 That said, you should always add an `issuedAt` attribute to it, probably using `claim.issuedNow`.
 The reason is that even HTTPS isn't perfect and having always the same chunk of data transfered can be of a big help to crack it.
 Generating a slightly different token at each request is way better even if it adds a bit of payload to the response.
 If you are using a session timeout through the `expiration` attribute which is extended at each request, that's fine too.
 I can't find the article I read about that vulnerability but if someone has some resources about the topic, I would be glad to link them.

-## Got a problem?
+## Contributing

-If you found any bug or need more documentation, immediately feel an [issue in GitHub](https://github.com/pauldijou/jwt-scala/issues).
-I should read most of them.
+If you found any bug or need more documentation, feel free to fill an [issue in GitHub](https://github.com/jwt-scala/jwt-scala/issues).

 If you want to submit a PR to improve the project, that would be awesome.
-If, in top of that, you want to run the tests (yeah, because there are tests!
-A few of them...) before submitting it, you are just amasing but also don't run the tests globally.
-If you do `sbt test`, the whole universe will nearly collapse due to classpath errors that are totally beyond the understanding of the current me.
-Run them by project, like `playEdge/test` inside an `sbt` console.
-And even so, they might fail because of a `LinkageError`, just run them twice and it will work...
-I don't know why...
-I drank too much whisky trying to understand it so I just stopped.
-If you are a classpath God, just ping me and I will have questions for you.
+You can run tests locally for the impacted project, then when your PR is created all tests and linting will be run on github actions.
+Obviously the PR will have to be green to be merged!

 ## Notes